OctopusDeploy/docs/docs/deployment-process/issue-tracking/jira.md

     Note: This needs to be a username and password as Jira Server does not support API tokens.

-    - **Release Note Prefix**: If specified, Octopus will look for a comment that starts with the given prefix text and use whatever text appears after the prefix as the release note, which will come through to the [release notes templates](/docs/packaging-applications/build-servers/metadata/release-notes-templates.md) as the work item link's description.
-If no comment is found with the prefix then Octopus will default back to using the title for that work item.
+    - **Release Note Prefix**: If specified, Octopus will look for a comment that starts with the given prefix text and use whatever text appears after the prefix as the release note, which will be available in the [build information](/docs/packaging-applications/build-servers/build-information/index.md) as the issue's description.
+If no comment is found with the prefix then Octopus will default back to using the title for that issue.

     For example, a prefix of `Release note:` can be used to identify a customer friendly issue title vs a technical feature or bug fix title.